ski-freak/quartz/content/notes/Navigation/My Projects.md

 ---
 # A list of smaller things:
 - I keep a [playlist of cool youtube videos](https://www.youtube.com/playlist?list=PLLrcnPKLZ__j3Spdl99pKYed1x0sECaPa), if you're starved for video content, maybe check it out.
 If I think a video is really good, I add it!
+- Sometimes streaming on [twitch.](https://www.twitch.tv/that_ski_freak) Might stream more in the future idk.
 - Pancake Land - Redacted.